FAQ — Frequently Asked Questions

 What if I give it to them and it just sits on a shelf collecting dust?

 That's the most common fear — and it's completely valid.
 Most blank journals do end up on shelves.
 That's why this one isn't blank.
 Every page has a specific, thoughtful question already written on it.
 Your parent doesn't have to think about what to write.
 They just open it, read the question, and answer it.
 That's it.
 No pressure, no blank page paralysis.
-Dozens of our customers have told us their parent — who "never talks about the past" — ended up filling the entire journal in just a few weeks because the questions made it easy and even fun.

 My mom/dad isn't a writer.
 Will this still work for them?